Class 7 - Miss Collinge

 Homework

-Homework in class seven is handed out on a Monday and usually includes maths, literacy and spelling work.
+Homework in Class Seven is handed out on a Monday and usually includes maths, reading and spelling work.

 Children are expected to complete their homework and hand it in on a Thursday.
-If for any reason your child is stuck on their homework, they must bring it back in on Tuesday or Wednesday and an adult in class will help them with it.
+If your child needs help with their homework, please send it back to school on Tuesday or Wednesday so we can assist.

 If you have any concerns about your child's homework, please do not hesitate to contact school.